top of page

 Dimensions;

-As for materials, “They went to celluloid and hard rubber construction” as “bakelite is heavy and brittle and like hard rubber does not take color well (A History of Pelikan).”
+As for materials, “They went to celluloid and hard rubber construction” as “Bakelite is heavy and brittle and like hard rubber does not take color well (A History of Pelikan).”
 The grip section was screwed into the barrel.
 The joint lay in front of the threads for the cap (Pelikan’s Perch).
 The internal thread of the celluloid barrel was reinforced with a brass ring².
 Also, the brass ring, fitting the sleeve, helped to hold it on the barrel (Pelikan catalog No.60 (1934)).
-The original color of the barrel was "grün" (green) (Pelikan catalog No.60 (1934))(Fig.11)⁽³⁾.
+The original color of the barrel was described as "grün" (green) in Pelikan catalog No.60 (1934)(please see Fig.9)⁽³⁾.

-Note;¹In 1930, Günter Wagner had already introduced "Pelikan Gold" and "unofficial pen equivalent to later model 112" (Pelikan Schreibgeräte).
+Note;¹In 1930, Günter Wagner had already introduced "Pelikan Gold" "an unofficial model later known as the model 112 (Pelikan Schreibgeräte).

 ²The earliest celluloid barrels had no such a brass ring (Fig.7).